 What types of jobs can I expect with an applied management degree?

 Many managers work long hours overseeing every aspect of a business.
 While most work in offices, others, such as construction managers may work on a construction site.
 Managers are expected to devise strategies and policies to ensure their organization reaches its goals.
 Managers plan, direct, coordinate and supervise all business operations.
 This is exacting and often challenging work, but many managers thrive on such challenges.

 How long does it take to earn an applied management degree?

 Most bachelor degree programs take four years to complete.
 Since many applied management degree programs are offered online, the time to completion of the program will vary by the individual.
 This is due to the fact that online students can choose to either take courses year round to accelerate the process or take semesters off if and when needed.
 Some online institutions give students up to eight years to complete a program.

 Where are the highest paying management jobs?

 People managing companies and enterprises make more than those managing primary schools.
 A sales manager earns a higher salary on average than managers employed in emergency management.
 Architectural and Engineering Managers make more than any other category, especially those in food services.
-Salaries for managers will vary by industry and location, but most will earn a six figure salary after a few years work in the field.
+Salaries for managers will vary by industry and location, but most will earn a six-figure salary after a few years working in the field.
 The states that pay the highest salaries to managers are New York, New Jersey, and the District of Columbia.
 In fact, the Bureau of Labor Statistics indicates that the median annual wage of $98,560 in 2015 for management occupations, was one of the highest of all the major occupational groups.